ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 tfx login
 {% endhighlight %}

 When you log in, the first prompt will be for your *Collection URL*.
 You can get this from the URL of your VSO project.
 Unless you've set up custom collections, you're probably looking at a URL like this: https://<YourOrgName>.visualstudio.com/DefaultCollection.
 The second prompt is for your *Personal Access Token*.
 In order to generate an Access Token, you should go to VSO, click on your name in the top right, and click on **My profile**.
 From there [follow these steps to create an Access Token](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online/).
-Afterwards, enter your token in the Terminal and proceed and you should recieve a *logged in successfully* message.
+Afterwards, enter your token in the Terminal and proceed and you should receive a *logged in successfully* message.
 Next we install another node module and upload it:

 {% highlight console %}
 sudo npm install -g http://aka.ms/vsohockeytask